 - District 5: Iowa; Manitoba; Minnesota; Nebraska; North Dakota; Saskatchewan; and South Dakota

 - District 6: Arkansas; Kansas; Louisiana; Missouri; Oklahoma; and Texas

 - District 7: Alaska; Alberta; British Columbia; Idaho; Montana; Oregon; Washington; and Wyoming

-- District 8: Arizona; California; Colorado; Guam; Hawaii; Nevada; New Mexico; New Zealand; and Utah
+- District 8: Arizona; California; Colorado; Guam; Hawaii; Nevada; New Mexico; and Utah